The OPEC Fund dedicates US$1bln to global food security

-The OPEC Fund for International Development has dedicated US$1 billion of its resources over the next three years to the new OPEC Fund “Food Security Action Plan”, to be deployed as immediate assistance to cover the import costs of basic commodities such as seeds, grains and fertilizers, while supporting medium and long-term security of food supply in partner countries
+VIENNA/PRNewswire/ -- The OPEC Fund for International Development has dedicated US$1 billion of its resources over the next three years to the new OPEC Fund "Food Security Action Plan", to be deployed as immediate assistance to cover the import costs of basic commodities such as seeds, grains and fertilizers, while supporting medium and long-term security of food supply in partner countries.

 OPEC Fund Director-General Dr. Abdulhamid Alkhalifa said: "Millions of vulnerable people could face famine over the next few months unless the international community responds swiftly and effectively to the global food crisis.
 The OPEC Fund's nimble model has enabled us to dedicate US$1 billion of our investment program to ensure food security where – and how – it is needed the most."